-Candidates must:
+Candidates are required to:

-• Complete the online application form (available via the IPM website) and payment no later than the advertised last date for applications.
+- have attended a minimum of 24 hours of IPM seminars, including presenting a minimum of 4 cases and an assessment with their Seminar Leader within the year prior to the examination. - complete the online application form (available via the IPM website) and payment no later than the advertised last date for applications.
 Candidates will then receive an electronic Logbook via email.
 Late applications will not be accepted.